zooniverse/zooniverse-readymade/README.md

 **Note**: Files passed in with `--css` are stuck at the _top_ of the resulting CSS, before any of the Readymade-provided CSS.
 This sucks, but there's a "readymade" ID on the root element.
 Because none of the Readymade CSS is selected by ID, prefixing your CSS selectors with `#readymade` will override it.
 In Stylus, that means just start your file with `#readymade` and indent everything a level under it.
 I'm looking for a fix for this.

+You can also pass in additional JavaScript and CoffeeScript files with `--js`.
+You can access the current project by requiring `zooniverse-readymade/current-project`.

 ```sh
 zooniverse-readymade serve --css project.styl
 open http://localhost:2005/index.html